Kainmueller-Lab/Interactive_Volumetric_VR_Viewer/README.md

 # Interactive Volumetric VR Viewer

 A simple, browser-based viewer for **3D volumetric data** with built-in **VR support** through WebXR.
-Open-source, lightweight, and works directly from your browser — no installation or compilation needed.
+Open-source, lightweight, and works directly from your browser.

 ---